-12. Feedback should be constructive.
-Sure we want to know about punctuation mistakes and grammar gaffs, and we want to hear about the technicalities of broken point-of-view and when we’re telling too much or showing too little; but we also want to know what works well, what makes a character come alive, what line of dialogue rocks, what narrative blows your mind.
-Don’t try to fix the whole piece, just identify a few points that don’t work for you and a few that do.
+16. Feedback must be constructive.
+We want to know what works as well as what doesn’t.
+Punctuation mistakes and grammar gaffs are best left to highlighted line-edited copies of work handed back to the author.
+We want to hear about the technicalities of point-of-view, whether we’re telling too much or showing too little, what makes a character come alive, which line of dialogue rocks, the narrative that blows your mind.
+Don’t try to fix the whole piece, just identify a few points.

-13. Please read all the submitted pieces of work and prepare feedback in advance.
-A few bullet points is fine.
+17. You must read all of the submitted work in DropBox for the month and prepare a few notes on your feedback in advance.
+A few bullet points per piece is fine.
+No last-minute reading during the meeting itself.
 Members invest a lot of time in reading your work, do you have time to read all of theirs?

-14. Don’t plagiarise.
-We know there’s supposed to be no such thing as an original story and everyone uses film, TV and other fiction to influence their work, but blatant copying will not be tolerated.
-Fan-fiction is fine, but please identify it clearly at the beginning of your work.
+20. We do not tolerate plagiarism.
+We know there’s supposed to be no such thing as an original story and everyone uses film, TV and other fiction to influence their work, but blatant copying is not acceptable.
+Fan-fiction is fine, but should be clearly identified as such at the beginning of your work.

-15. Due to the occasionally mature content of some of our work, I’m afraid we can only accept members who are 18 years of age or older.
+21. Due to the occasionally mature content of some of our work I’m afraid that we can only accept members who are 18 years of age or older.

 What happens if you break the rules?
-Well your DropBox work could be removed and you might receive an email asking for a more suitable piece of work.
-In extremely rare cases you might even be removed from the DropBox and asked to find a more suitable writers’ group.
+Your submission might be removed from DropBox.
+You will probably receive an email will some clarification over our house rules.
+You might be asked to submit a more suitable piece of work.
+In extremely rare cases you might be removed from DropBox and asked to find a more suitable writers’ group.